 Baha'i liberalism is a continuous process of discovery.
 To that end, I am providing a list of things that Baha'is consider to be participation in politics.
 Some of you will find things to add to this list.
-Those people should post a discussion in our Multi Faith Social Action Facebook group.
-But, be mindful of the group rules.
+Those people are encouraged to provide feedback.
 Remember that participation in politics is prohibited by the Baha'i faith.
 So, this is a list of things not to do.
 However, we are not prohibited from consorting with people who do some of the following things;

 Baha'is can not join or show loyalty to political parties.
 Nor can they publicly endorse any political candidate.
 In The Advent of Divine Justice Shoghi Effendi wrote; "It must characterize the attitude of every loyal believer towards nonacceptance of political posts, nonidentification with political parties, nonparticipation in political controversies, and nonmembership in political organizations and ecclesiastical institutions."